Then Abram bound the youth with belts and straps,

 Slowly, as the path turned southward, a stony bluff began to rise up first on the left and then also on the right.
 The path cut into a narrow channel.
 McNamara led his men into the crevasse, his hand on the left wall, guiding him.
 As the path descended, the stone walls reared up above them, hard and sharp, and above that loomed the dark shadow of the trees.

-A trickle of water ran along beneath their feet, pooling here and there in small stony patches.
-Their booted feet slapped against the wetness and the sound reverberated off the hard walls around them.
+A trickle of water ran beneath their feet, pooling here and there in small stony patches.
+Their boots slapped against the wetness and the sound reverberated off the hard walls around them.
 It sounded, Donalson thought, like a horse tramping down a rainy alley.
 But the sound had been ruined somehow.
 It was the sound of a natural thing gone awry, harsh and mutilated.
 No one dared to speak.

 Into the Darkness